unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 [SonarLint](https://www.sonarlint.org/) is an IDE extension that helps you detect and fix quality issues as you write code.
 Like a spell checker, SonarLint squiggles flaws so that they can be fixed before committing code.

-It easily connects to your SonarQube platform and provide real-time analysis of the code.
+It easily connects to your SonarQube platform and provides real-time analysis of the code.

 #### Supported IDEs